intermine/im-docs/docs/system-requirements/software/gradle/index.rst

 Data sources
 ----------------------------

-One of the biggest shifts is how InterMine handles dependencies.
 Previously all third party JARs were kept in the InterMine code repository and the build compiled all InterMine dependencies.
-Now, Gradle and Maven manage and download all JARs and only your local project is compiled.
+Now, Gradle, via the Maven plugin, manage and download all JARs and only your local project is compiled.

 **To use local data sources**